VeraWaiting/Aurora-LED-Dress/README.md

 - An BNO055 absolute orientation sensor is used to detect the movement of the wearer.
 - 44 Adafruit Smart neoPixels are solded and sewed onto a dress.
-- Programming in Arduino to define colors and glittering pattern of LEDs according to signals of movement.
+- New classes are written in Arduino to realize different patterns of the lights.
-- Time-lapse photography

 ### Process